BMCDad/orbiter-sr71r/Orbiter/Orbitersdk/samples/SR71R/ReadMe.txt

 	* 4/4/2024 - More bay doors, canopy 567kb
 	* 4/5/2024 - Cleaned up interior  564kb
 	* 4/5/2024 - Outer mesh mostly done.
 Compiles and animations work.
 Texturing not done, and some parts are not showing, that is coming.
+	* 4/17/2024 - Everything on the body should be UV unwrapped at this point.
+Need to combine into like textures, Exhaust, Skin, Lining.
+	* 4/20/2024 - More mesh clean up and organizing in collections.
+582kb
+	* 4/21/2024 - Lining up UVs for outer skin, doors, etc.